allartk/leaflet.offline/README.md

 - [example](http://allartk.github.io/leaflet.offline/)
 - [api docs](docs/api.md)

 Warning: The api of version 2 is different from version 1.
+2 is still in development.

+## (Planned) features in version 2

+- Add geojson layer to show stored tiles on map (done)
+- Split storage methods to seperate module. (done)
+- Switch from localforage to idb

 ## Dependencies